AJ193/Final_Capstone_Front_End/README.md

 # 📖 Car Rent Fullstack - Rails Backend <a name="about-project"></a>

-**Car Rent Fullstack - Rails Backend** is a backend project for fullstack app rent a car apps This is the link to the [frontend](https://github.com/AJ193/Final_Capstone_Front_End)
+**Car Rental Fullstack App** is a backend project for fullstack app rent a car apps This is the link to the [frontend](https://github.com/AJ193/Final_Capstone_Front_End)
 ## 🛠 Built With <a name="built-with"></a>